Eventually LIL Regret: Almost Sure $\ln\ln T$ Regret for a sub-Gaussian Mixture on Unbounded Data: Main Result: Iterated Logarithmic Conditional Regret

-Let $\bar{\calE}_\alpha$ be the set where~\eqref{eq:givencs} holds.
-Recall that one approach for arriving at inequalities of the form~\eqref{eq:givencs} is to threshold a non-negative (mixture) super-martingale at a level $\tfrac{1}{\alpha}$, followed by an application of Ville's inequality \citep{darling1967confidence,robbins1970boundary}.
-Thus, $\bar{\calE}_\alpha$ can equivalently be thought of as $\calE_\alpha$ defined in~\eqref{eq:ealpha}.
-Eq.~\eqref{eq:givencs} can be rearranged to show that the following inequality holds path-wise on $\bar{\calE}_\alpha$:
+One frequently used approach for arriving at inequalities of the form~\eqref{eq:givencs} is to threshold a non-negative (mixture) super-martingale (or equivalently, a wealth process), say $W_t$, at a level $\tfrac{1}{\alpha}$, followed by an application of Ville's inequality \citep{darling1967confidence,robbins1970boundary}.

+As earlier, let $\mathcal E_{\alpha} := \{\sup_t \ln W_t \le \ln(1/\alpha)\}$.
+While directly thresholding a wealth process $W_t$ (as in $\mathcal E_\alpha$) would give an implicit CS for mean, to get an explicit CS of the form in~\eqref{eq:givencs}, these martingale-based approaches typically proceed by deriving a lower bound for $\ln W_t$ that is relatively tight on the set $\mathcal E_\alpha$, and thresholding this lower bound process, instead.
+In particular, these methods can be seen to proceed by implicitly establishing an inequality like the following: on $\mathcal E_\alpha$,